Credit 411

 4. If you are so far in debt that you can never repay it, then the best solution may be a Chapter 7 bankruptcy.
 A Chapter 7 bankruptcy is the least desirable from a credit standpoint, but you are typically out of bankruptcy in 6 months and you don't have to repay any debt.
 The disadvantage is that this shows on your credit report for 10 years from the date of filing your bankruptcy.
 Creditors are starting to tighten their credit requirements, and you may have a tough time getting future financing.

 If your debts are under control now, but want to improve your bad credit history, the most important factor is to make your monthly payments on time.
 Use pre-addressed envelopes enclosed with your statements to mail your payments and call the company if you don't receive your usual statement.
 Also send your payment as early as possible if you carry a balance.
-Most companies calculate interest on a daily basis, so the sooner they receive your payment, the less interest you'll pay.
+Most companies calculate interest on a daily basis, so the sooner they receive your payment, the less interest you'll pay. |

 Don't procrastinate.
 It's the day your payment is received that counts, not the postmark date.
 Give the post office sufficient time (five business days is a good guideline) to deliver your mail.
-Late payments may mean late fees, higher interest, and/or a negative mark on your credit report.
+Late payments may mean late fees, higher interest, and/or a negative mark on your credit report. |

 Never send cash.
 Open a checking account if you don't have one, or spring for a money order and keep your receipt.
-Finally do not forget to tell your creditors your new address when you move.
+Finally do not forget to tell your creditors your new address when you move. |

 Make a list of your debts and when the payments are due.
-Contact your lenders immediately if you think you will have trouble meeting the monthly payments to arrange a payment schedule.
+Contact your lenders immediately if you think you will have trouble meeting the monthly payments to arrange a payment schedule. |

-Get advice from an expert before you take any major financial actions.
 Taking money from your retirement account or tapping the cash value of your life insurance policy to pay bills or living expenses may have serious implications you have not yet considered.

-Credit cards can be invaluable in a crisis, but they can also be dangerous.
 Since they allow you to charge items and pay them off over time, credit cards can wreak financial havoc if you charge more than you can afford.
 If you do use credit cards, choose those with the lowest interest rates and pay them back as soon as you can to cut your costs.

 Your credit report provides information to current and prospective creditors to help you make purchases, secure loans, pay for college educations and manage your personal finances.
 Credit reporting makes it possible for stores to accept your checks, banks to offer credit and debit cards, businesses to market products, and corporations to better manage their operations to benefit the world's economy.